ddediu/AdhereR/online-only-doc/compute_event_durations/compute_event_durations.md

 The function provides various options regarding prescription start and renewal, dosage changes, and treatment interruptions.

-### Special periods mapping and treatment interrupstions
+### Special periods mapping and treatment interruptions

 During special periods and treatment interruptions, medication use may differ from daily life. `special.periods.mapping` tells `AdhereR` what